Squad-Atlas/atlas-challenger/README.md

 Replace `MONGO_URL`, `PORT`, `JWT_SECRET` with your actual credentials and database connection URL.
 Replace the `SMTP` environment variables so that they can use the email sending service that is used in one of the project routes

-One of the services to obtain SMTP credentials to test the application is [Mailtrap](https://mailtrap.io)
+One of the services to obtain SMTP credentials to test the application is [Mailtrap](https://mailtrap.io).
+After registering, go to email testing, click on my inbox and then show credentials.
+You will only need the Host, Port, Username and Password.

 Once you've set up the environment variables in the `.env` file, you can proceed with running the project: